Top Ten Tips Disclaimer

 At some point fairly soon after the claim notice is mailed, usually after the employer submits a written response, but sometimes before, the claim examiner will call the employer in an effort to get some facts pinned down and recorded in the form of "statements of fact."
 The claim examiner will not actually "record" the conversation on an audiotape, but will enter the employer's statements into a computer record that becomes part of the permanent claim file in the case.
 The claimant is also asked to make a statement of facts for the record.
 In many cases, two or more such contacts will occur for both the claimant and employer.
 The most important thing for the employer to remember is that the claim examiner is trying to assemble enough facts to make a decision.
 The employer should come across as calm, organized, and in command of the facts.
 As noted above, it is essential to have a consistent explanation for what happened.

 If the employer is concerned about the claimant filing other types of claims and lawsuits, it may be advised by its employment law attorney to not furnish any information to the claim examiner, or at the very least to be careful about what it says.
 At a bare minimum, if the employer decides to fight the UI claim, but expects other employment-related claims and lawsuits, it should strive for the utmost in consistency when explaining the facts behind the claimant's work separation to various agencies and to a court.
 The employer should not let fear of a defamation lawsuit keep it from reporting the facts behind the work separation; § 301.074 of the Texas Labor Code provides that any information supplied by an employer in connection with an unemployment claim or appeal may not be used as the basis for a defamation lawsuit.
 In addition, § 213.007 of the Labor Code states that an unemployment claim ruling has no collateral estoppel effect, i.e., the ruling made by TWC or a court in an unemployment claim has no preclusive or evidentiary weight in any other kind of legal action.
-If the employer decides not to furnish any information, it may do so without any penalties from the TWC, but may well lose the initial determination if the claimant is credible and explains how the work separation was not his or her fault.
-The employer can simply tell the claim examiner that it does not wish to make any statements for the record and that it will stand on the information already offered in the claim response.
+If the employer decides not to furnish any information, the claimant might be qualified for benefits based upon a lack of disqualifying information.
+Such a "non-response" would not by itself lead to any penalties from the TWC, as long as the company does not later file an appeal, win the appeal, and cause the claimant to have an overpayment, which would generate liability for having made an "inadequate" claim response.

 In the usual case, however, the company wants to defend against the UI claim by having the claimant disqualified and/or its account protected from chargebacks.
 Thus, when the claim examiner calls, the company will want to cooperate as fully as possible.
 The employer should try to furnish whatever witnesses have firsthand knowledge of the circumstances behind the claimant's work separation.
 Their statements will carry the greatest weight, and assuming they are believable, the employer will generally win its case if the work separation was the claimant's fault.